apollographql/apollo/docs/source/tutorial/mutation-resolvers.md

 });
 ```

 The `context` function defined above is called once for _every GraphQL operation_ that clients send to our server.
-The return value of this function becomes the [`context` argument](./resolvers/#the-resolver-function-signature) that's passed to every resolver that runs as part of that operation (you might have noticed that `dataSources` is nowhere to be found, even though we expect it to be part of the `context` argument in our query resolvers.
-This is because although we defined `dataSources` outside of `context`, it is [automatically included](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#dataSources) for each operation).
+The return value of this function becomes the [`context` argument](./resolvers/#the-resolver-function-signature) that's passed to every resolver that runs as part of that operation.

+> You might have noticed that `dataSources` is nowhere to be found, even though we expect it to be part of the `context` argument in our query resolvers.
+This is because although we defined `dataSources` outside of `context`, it is [automatically included](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#dataSources) for each operation.

 Here's what our `context` function does: